Malakoi and arsenokoitai in 1 Timothy

 1 Timothy 1:9 again refers to malakoi arsenokoitai which has been variously translated as homosexuals, sexual perverts etc. Again, the original meaning of the text as been lost.

 Dr. Rembert Truluck writes of arsenokoitai:

 The word translated as “homosexual” or “sexual pervert” or some other similar term is Greek arsenokoites, which was formed from two words meaning “male” and “bed.”
 This word is not found anywhere else in the Bible and has not been found anywhere in the contemporary Greek of Paul’s time.
 We do not know what it means.
 The word is obscure and uncertain.
 It probably refers to male prostitutes with female customers, which was a common practice in the Roman world, as revealed in the excavations at Pompeii and other sites.

-Even IF the words “malakoi” and “arsenokoitai” COULD be connected with a male homosexual sex acts it STILL would not tell us WHAT KIND OF HOMOSEXUAL SEX ACT IS BEING CONDEMNED.
-They could refer to sex practices connected with the worship of idols, pederasty or some other sexual act which is exploitive.
+Even if the words malakoi and arsenokoitai could be connected with male homosexual sex acts, it still would not tell us what kind of homosexual act is being condemned.
+They could refer to sex practices connected with the worship of idols, pederasty, or some other sexual act which is exploitative.

-It is clear that the translation of these two words as “sodomite,” “pervert” or “homosexual” has very little, if any, sound basis and is a result of homophobia.
+It is clear that the translation of either of these two words as “sodomite,” “pervert” or “homosexual” has very little, if any, sound basis and is a result of homophobia.